 COR is known for its commitment to social justice and racial equality.
-We are a church that is welcoming and active in many organizations and supportive of those listed previously, such as PIIN and the Black & White Reunion's annual Summit Against Racism, in addition to St. Paul Cathedral's Food Pantry and The Neighborhood Academy.
+We are a church that is welcoming and active in many organizations and supportive of those listed previously, such as PIIN and the Black & White Reunion's annual Summit Against Racism.